-London Public Library is committed to working towards a safe work environment.
-The Library does not tolerate violence in the workplace perpetrated by or against Employees, Volunteers, Board Members, the public or other third parties.
-This includes domestic violence and sexual violence acts perpetrated in the workplace.
-The Library will comply with the following legislation governing workplace violence in Ontario:
+The Library does not tolerate violence in the Workplace perpetrated by or against Employees, Volunteers, Board Members, the public or other third parties.
+This includes Domestic Violence and sexual violence acts perpetrated in the Workplace.
+The Library will comply with the following legislation governing Workplace Violence in Ontario:

-- The Ontario Occupational Health and Safety Act;
+The Ontario Occupational Health and Safety Act;

 - The Criminal Code of Canada;

 - The Ontario Human Rights Code;

 - The Workplace Safety Insurance Act; and

 - The Municipal Freedom of Information and Protection of Privacy Act.

-LPL is committed to the prevention of workplace violence.
-The Library will establish programs and procedures to reduce the risk of violence; sexual violence and unacceptable behaviour in the workplace.
+The Library is committed to the prevention of Workplace Violence and will establish programs and procedures to reduce the risk of violence; sexual violence and Unacceptable Behaviour in the Workplace.